 Providers should not bill you if a service is covered.
 If a service is not covered and you signed a valid Oregon Health Plan Financial Waiver, you have to pay for it.
 You can see the waiver form at https://bit.ly/OHPwaiver.
 If you do not know if you signed a waiver form, ask your provider’s office.

 You can ask us to change our decision.
 If you disagree with our decision, you have the right to ask us to change it.
+We will resolve your appeal as quickly as your health requires.

+To support your appeal, you have the right to:

+Give information and testimony in person or in writing.

+Make legal and factual arguments in person or in writing.

+You must do these things within appeal timeframes listed below.

 More about appeals and hearings